Canon EOS flash system: ST-E2 transmitter

 The Speedlite Transmitter ST-E2 is a camera-mounted infrared controller for Canon's flashes.
 It allows for multiple off-camera flashes to be fired in E-TTL mode without the need for connecting wires.

 Flashes being triggered by the ST-E2 can be assigned to either group A or group B, and the ST-E2 can be configured to with a user-set ratio of flash output between the two groups, with ratios varying from 8:1 to 1:8 in half-stop increments.

 High-speed sync is also supported by the ST-E2, but it does not support second-curtain synchronization or stroboscopic flash.

 A built-in focus assist light allows the ST-E2 to be used to help a camera focus in very low light.

 The Speedlite 550EX, 580EX, 580EX II and the 600EX-RT flashes (when used as a master flash) use modulation of the pre flash from the main flash tube for communicating with slave flashes.
 The ST-E2 also uses a modulated flash tube for this purpose, but it is fitted with a near infra-red filter (it serves no other purpose).
 It has a quoted range of 10-15m indoors, and 8-10m outdoors.

 The ST-E2 uses a single 2CR5 lithium battery, which is said to be good for 1500 transmissions.

 ST-E3-RT transmitter

 The Speedlite ST-E3-RT was also announced on March 2, 2012.
-It features a new bi-directional 2.4 GHz wireless communications with a range of 30m, but is only compatible with the also-announced Speedlite 600EX-RT flash and the upcoming Speedlite 430EX III-RT.
+It features a new bi-directional 2.4 GHz wireless communications with a range of 30m, but does not control the older IR-based Speedlites.
 The ST-E3-RT does not have a focus-assist light, but now uses more commonly available AA batteries, and supports high-speed sync.

+The ST-E3-RT II was introduced February 4, 2021 and brings control over 2nd-curtain sync, support for the Speedlite EL-1’s low-power 1/8192 micro flash, and FE memory which saves E-TTL settings for further manual adjustment.
+All of these improvements can be retrofitted to the original ST-E3-RT by a Canon service center.